 Visiting Professor profile, Centre for Transport and Society (CTS).

-Paul is Global Practice Leader for Infrastructure Development and Economics at Mott MacDonald where he is responsible for Business Development in the Integrated Transport Division.
+Paul is a Senior Director for the global solutions business, Jacobs.
 He has spent 30 years in economic and social development as both a practitioner and a consultant.
-Latterly, he has specialised in transport project business case and economic and social impacts of transport infrastructure.
+Latterly, he has specialised in investment appraisal (business case) and economic and social impacts of infrastructure.

 Areas of expertise